-UK lawmakers recommend stiffer social media regulation
+UK lawmakers slam Facebook, recommend stiffer regulation

-NEW YORK (AP) — A parliamentary committee report has recommended that the United Kingdom government increase oversight of social media platforms like Facebook to better control harmful or illegal content.
+NEW YORK (AP) — British lawmakers issued a scathing report Monday that accused Facebook of intentionally violating privacy and anti-competition laws in the U.K., and called for greater oversight of social media companies.

-The report published Sunday concludes an 18-month investigation and says that social media sites should have to follow a mandatory code of ethics overseen by an independent regulator.
+The report on fake news and disinformation on social media sites followed an 18-month investigation.
+The parliamentary committee that prepared the report says social media sites should have to follow a mandatory code of ethics overseen by an independent regulator to better control harmful or illegal content.

 The report called out Facebook in particular, saying that the site’s structure seems to be designed to “conceal knowledge of and responsibility for specific decisions.”

 “It is evident that Facebook intentionally and knowingly violated both data privacy and anti-competition laws,” the report states.
-It also accuses CEO Mark Zuckerberg of contempt for not appearing before the committee last year.
+It also accuses CEO Mark Zuckerberg of showing contempt for the U.K. Parliament by declining numerous invitations to appear before the committee.

 Most Read Business Stories